 What Are Fintechs?
 How Are They Different Than Banks or Credit Unions?

 FinTech is short for Financial Technology.
 As defined by Investopedia, it is the blanket term “used to describe new tech that seeks to improve and automate the delivery and use of financial services.”
 FinTech is often used to talk about digital-only banking solutions – think Mint, Ally, or Affirm.
-It can also refer to the technology that traditional financial institutions adopt to enable digital banking for their customer or members.
+It can also refer to the technology that traditional financial institutions adopt to enable digital banking for their customers or members.

 FinTech Adoption Rate

 The most obvious difference between FinTechs and banks or credit unions?
 Their lack of physical locations.
 While most traditional banks and credit unions now offer digital banking – online banking and mobile banking apps almost always accompany an account – they also continue to offer branch locations for people who prefer face-to-face transactions.
 For some, this is an important distinction.
-More about that below.

 Other differences can be divided between things people love about FinTechs and things…well, things people really don’t like.
 And somewhere along that divide you can decide where your own preferences land.